 “It was plain as day.
-Everybody said the same thing _ ‘Did you see them in there?”’
-Kerr said as she sat on a curb watching the building with other spectators.
+Everybody said the same thing _ ‘Did you see them in there?”’ said Kerr, sitting on a curb watching the building with other spectators.

 “Then you saw all the police come in, cop car after cop car.
 Shortly after that we saw the SWAT team and command centre arrive and set up.”

 Just before noon, Kerr said she heard police make announcements over a megaphone, saying, “The place is surrounded, come out with your hands up or we will come in.”

 Tiarra Kerr said about 10 minutes later an officer made a second announcement, saying: “Somebody is calling the bank now.
 Please pick up the phone so we can establish communication so we can see what you need.”